Greginkansas/-openhab-openhab1wiki/CalDAV.md

 [v25.10.2015](http://speedy.sh/K3X4h/caldav-2015-10-25.zip)
 changes: Events has been send multiple times, reduced to one for every change; use sendCommand instead of postUpdate

 **Binding is merged and will be available in 1.8.0.
-Until 1.8.0 is release it can be loaded from the build agent.**
+Until 1.8.0 is not released it can be loaded from the build agent.**

 openhab.cfg